What is a Competent Persons Scheme?

 There are advantages to joining an approved Scheme Provider.
 It will offer your customers and clients with reassurance that you are ‘competent’ and hold relevant qualifications.
 You’ll be allowed to advertise yourself as being an approved contractor.
 Quite often you’ll be supplied with scheme provider logos for business for promotional material.
 This all brings you additional credibility.

 There is a cost to joining a Competent Persons Scheme and membership must be renewed annually.

 The scheme is not the same as a JIB Card (Joint Industries Board) or ECS card (Electrical Contractors Scheme).
 These cards tend to be requested by building and electrical contractors and employers as part of a recruitment process.
 Whilst the schemes were established for the domestic market, JIB/ ECS cards tend to be relied upon by industry and commercial entities.
 JIB/ ECS cards are issued to electricians that hold relevant qualifications.
 Options Skills is accredited by Logic Certification.
 Qualifications issued by Logic Certification are recognised by JIB for applicants that wish to apply for an ECS card.
-Please visit the JIB website here for more information.
+Visit the JIB website for more information.

 Due to recent changes, domestic installers are now required to have a minimum of two years trading history/industry experience to join a Competent Persons Scheme.